francescoa97outlook/pyExoRaMa/paper/paper.md

          -   ζ histogram.
          -   All the plots in one picture.
          The user can also export in CSV format the complete exoplanets catalog or the filtered catalog (with the currently applied filters).

--   The right frame, which contains the plots only.
+The modularity of the tool allows to expand the tool further in the future and increase the size of the parameter space, by including new planetary and stellar parameters, and additional theoretical mass-radius curves.

-# Libraries installation
+## Libraries installation

 This tool is developed in Python and uses the Tkinter library to generate both the GUI which is composed by.
 The software imports some external libraries (i.e. Pillow, Numpy, Pandas) whose installation commands are: